fattorib/picograd/README.md

 ### 1. Adding more operations
 If you wanted to train any sort of vision model, you would need to implement a 2d convolutional operation, as well as average and max pooling operations.
 If you wanted to train a transformer, you would need to implement a LayerNorm and a Concat operation.

-Aside from this, implementing more loss functions could be helpful.
+Aside from this, adding more loss functions could be helpful.
 Currently only Negative Log Likelihood loss and Mean-Squared Error loss are implemented.

 ### 2. Adding an accelerator
 In its current state, picograd only works on CPU.
 Training the MNIST model in the examples takes around 10-15 minutes.
 Training the exact same model on a GPU in PyTorch takes around 30 seconds.
 Yikes!
-Given that I don't have any background in C/C++, which is required for adding OpenCL or CUDA support, this will be a difficult task.
+Given that I don't have any background in C/C++, which is required for adding OpenCL or CUDA support, this will be a difficult task...

 ### 3. Code Reformatting/MiniTorch
 As I was writing this up, I came across [MiniTorch](https://minitorch.github.io/), which describes itself as, "...a pure Python re-implementation of the Torch API designed to be simple, easy-to-read, tested, and incremental."
 In the future I plan on working through this and reformatting picograd to use the same structure as PyTorch.
-In its current state, adding new operations is a bit cumbersome and PyTorch makes this significantly easier.